CD-ROM driver help

-For a CD-ROM drive to properly work in MS-DOS and Windows 3.x, it is required that the CD-ROM drivers be loaded in the Autoexec.bat and Config.sys.
-Below are examples of the format of how the drivers should be loading in your autoexec.bat and config.sys.
+For a CD-ROM drive to work in MS-DOS and Windows 3.x, it's required that the CD-ROM drivers be loaded in the Autoexec.bat and Config.sys.
+Below are examples of the format of how the drivers should be loaded in your autoexec.bat and config.sys.
 Below is an example of a line used to load the NEC CD-ROM drive.

-- First and foremost, you do not want a space between the LOADHIGH or DEVICEHIGH, these are one word.
+- You do not want a space between the LOADHIGH or DEVICEHIGH; these are one word.

-- Third, the MSCDEX line in the autoexec.bat may be in C:\DOS instead of C:\Windows\COMMAND.
+- The MSCDEX line in the autoexec.bat may be in C:\DOS instead of C:\Windows\COMMAND.

-- Fourth, the /D: MSCD0001 is the device name not the driver; this can be anything as long as the name matches what is in the config.sys as shown above.
-If these names do not match, your CD-ROM drive will not load.
+- The /D: MSCD0001 is the device name, not the driver, and can be anything.
+However, this name must match what's in autoexec.bat.
+If these names don't match, your CD-ROM drive will not load.

-- Finally, the NEC_IDE.SYS as shown in the above example is the name of the driver; this name can be anything and located anywhere.
-Ensure it is pointing to the appropriate location.
+- Finally, the NEC_IDE.SYS in the above example, is the name of the driver.
+The name can be anything and located anywhere.
+Ensure it's pointing to the appropriate location.

-Occasionally, Windows or other software programs may place REM in front of the CD-ROM lines within either the autoexec.bat or the config.sys.
-This tells the computer to skip this line as the computer is booting.
-Ensure that this is not in front of any CD-ROM line causes the CD-ROM not to work.
+Occasionally, Windows or other software may place REM (remark) in front of the CD-ROM lines in either the autoexec.bat or the config.sys.
+A remark skips the line as the computer boots and if in front of any CD-ROM line causes the CD-ROM not to work.

-Some programs or operating systems may load the CD-ROM drive line in your autoexec.bat or config.sys more than once, causing either a confliction or the improper driver to be loaded.
-Ensure that you only have one line loading.
+Some programs or operating systems may place the CD-ROM drive line in your autoexec.bat or config.sys more than once, causing errors.
+Verify you only have one line loading.

 LOADHIGH and DEVICEHIGH

-Mistakenly a user or a program may place the LOADHIGH command with a space within the line.
-If there is a space in between this, the computer will not load this line.
+Mistakenly a user or a program may place the LOADHIGH command with a space in the line.
+If there is a space in the line, the computer will not load this line.
 The same goes for the DEVICEHIGH statement.

 No high memory

-Second, if the high memory managers are being loaded, ensure that you have enough memory to load these devices into the high memory portion of your memory.
+Second, if the high memory managers are being loaded, ensure the computer has enough memory to load these devices into the high memory portion of your memory.
 You should receive a memory error message if not enough memory is available.

-Some CD-ROM manufacturers may place additional switches on the CD-ROM lines while these lines may sometimes be needed for the CD-ROM to work properly; these lines may cause the CD-ROM to not load or cause an error with other drivers causing the CD-ROM drive not to load properly.
+Some CD-ROM manufacturers may place additional switches on the CD-ROM lines.
+While these lines may sometimes be needed for the CD-ROM to work properly, they may also cause the CD-ROM not to load or cause an error with other drivers.
 If you have extra switches on either line, attempt to temporarily remove these lines to see if the CD-ROM works.

-While these lines may be loading properly, it could be a possibility that your CD-ROM is not working because of a hardware issue with the drive itself.
-Ensure that you have reviewed are CD-ROM section for possible CD-ROM troubleshooting steps and information.
+While these lines may be loading properly, the CD-ROM may not be working because of a hardware issue with the drive.
+Ensure you reviewed our CD-ROM help section for possible CD-ROM troubleshooting steps and information.

 Where can I locate MSCD0001 or MSCD001?

-MSCD0001 is not a driver, it is a common name of the driver.
-What this means is once the driver loads successfully, it will name the driver; so when MSCDEX is loading, it will look for MSCD0001 or the name of the driver instead of attempting to guess.
+MSCD0001 is not a driver; it's a common name of the driver.
+After the driver loads successfully it's named MSCD0001 to be referenced by MSCDEX.
 The driver for your CD-ROM is dependent on what CD-ROM drive you have in the computer.
-Some of the most common driver names are located in DIFFERENT TypeS OF CD-ROM Drivers
+Some common driver names are located in different types of CD-ROM drivers.

 Where can I get the driver for my CD-ROM?

-Visit our hardware download section to obtain a generic CD-ROM driver (oakcdrom.sys) and mscdex.exe if needed.
-These are files used with earlier versions of Windows (Windows 95 and Windows 3.x) as well as MS-DOS.
+Visit our hardware downloads section to obtain a generic CD-ROM driver (oakcdrom.sys) and mscdex.exe if needed.
+These are files used with earlier versions of Windows (Windows 95 and Windows 3.11) and MS-DOS.

-This is usually caused by either the LASTDRIVE missing or not specifying enough letters for the CD-ROM to load within.
-Within your config.sys, add LASTDRIVE=Z before the CD-ROM driver line.
+This error is usually caused by the LASTDRIVE missing or not specifying enough letters for the CD-ROM to load.
+In your config.sys, add LASTDRIVE=Z before the CD-ROM driver line.